 Partners in Scholarship

 The calendar is filled with concerts, exhibits and other events for the college community and the public.
 Students and faculty members are featured in our galleries and performance venues, along with artists from across the region.
 The Buffalo Philharmonic Orchestra performs at least one concert on campus every year.
+All ArtsCanisius events are on the Canisius College campus unless otherwise noted.
 For more information, visit canisius.edu/artscanisius.

 Center for the Study of Art, Architecture, History & Nature